LewieJ08/small-js-projects/README.md

 # 📁 Small JavaScript Projects

 Welcome to my collection of small JavaScript projects!
-This repository serves as a personal learning space where I explore the fundamentals of JavaScript through simple, focused scripts.
+This repository is a personal learning space where I explore and strengthen my understanding of JavaScript — starting with core language fundamentals and now expanding into frontend development using HTML and CSS.

-Although I come from a Python background, I'm currently learning JavaScript and using these projects to build fluency in the language — from syntax and control structures to functions and logic flow.
-Each project is self-contained and designed to reinforce core programming concepts in JavaScript.

-## 💡 Why Node.js?

-All projects in this repository are run using **Node.js**, allowing me to focus purely on JavaScript as a programming language without involving the browser or working with HTML/CSS at this stage.
-This approach helps build a solid understanding of JavaScript's behavior and logic on its own.
+Originally, this repo focused solely on Node.js projects so I could learn JavaScript as a programming language, without distractions from browser APIs or styling.
+Now, I'm expanding this repo to include browser-based projects that combine JavaScript with HTML and CSS, as I learn how to build interactive user interfaces and dynamic web pages.

 ## Projects

+# Node.js Projects (Just JavaScript)
 1. [Calculator](/calculator/main.js)
 2. [Weight Converter](/weight-converter/main.js)
 3. [Temperature Converter](/temp-converter/main.js)